WintersLt/fss16ppp/code/7/README.md

 solution.
 Sometimes these algorithms end up running longer durations and end up consuming resources without producing significantly improved solutions.
 Since all we ask for is approximate solutions from these algorithms, it might not be worth it to keep running these algorithms for longer durations.
 In this work, we explore a few criteria for early termination of
 Simulated annealing(SA), MaxWalkSat(MWS) and Differential Evolution(DE) algorithms.
-We also present a comparison of performance of these algorithms with early termination using continuous domination as performance measure and different statistical tests to ascertain the observed differences in performance.Expectedly, we find DE performs better then SA and MWS.
+We also present a comparison of performance of these algorithms with early termination using continuous domination as performance measure and different statistical tests to ascertain the observed differences in performance.Expectedly, we find DE performs better than SA and MWS.

 **Keywords**: Differential Evolution, Simulated Annealing, MaxWalkSat, DTLZ7, Statistical tests